DnD 5e - Paladin Subclass Breakdown

 : Most of the spells are absolutely fantastic, but a lot of them require Concentration, and the list starts to fall apart at high levels.

-- : Bane is a solid debuff that can significantly reduce the difficulty of an encounter, especially if there are a lot of enemies.
+- : Bane is unreliable and rarely worth the spell slot.
 Hunter's Mark is a nice damage boost against a single high-priority target, but its usefulness is limited by the Paladin's low number of attacks per round.
+It can still yield considerably more damage than spending the same spell slot on Divine Smite, but only if you can maintain Concentration.

 - : Paralysis is an off-switch for an enemy, but since your spell DC is low compared to a full spellcaster Hold Person is unrealiable.
 Misty Step is a great way to get around the battlefield, especially since it's a Bonus Action to cast.